 In Fintech, we're supposed to be creating the future and building the companies of the future.
 But there seems to be a deafening silence from the Fintech community around social purpose.
 And I think this is where we will see the next big change.

 The first wave of fintechs were cleaning up the low hanging fruit, but not really disrupting and not really changing anything.
 Just doing it faster, better with a slightly better UX maybe.
 The Fintech who will make it through this next wave are the ones who are social purpose-led and will genuinely change the customer's experience of finance.
 And that's what we're aiming to do at Wisr.

-Wisr seem to be scaling at a rapid rate.
-How are you hiring the right people as you’re scaling?
+Wisr seems to be scaling at a rapid rate.
+How are you hiring the right people as you're scaling?

 AN: It's always a hard question to find the answer to.
 If I go back 18 months it was a lot harder to attract the right talent.
 But now lots of people want to work at Wisr.
 Everybody wants and actually deserves meaning in their work.
 To be doing something that has a genuine purpose behind it is rare to find.